I wanted to help them. I wanted to say something. But, what could I do? What could I say?

 I wonder if that’s how Stefani Joanne Angelina Germanotta felt too?
 Stefani, who we know as Lady Gaga, was born in New York, NY, and comes from an Italian family.
 She has post-traumatic stress disorder (PTSD).

 Having opened up about her struggles with PTSD and other mental health problems in the world, Lady Gaga bravely shares her own personal story to give hope to those who find themselves in the dark places that she has been.
 With the goal to help empower others to do the same, Lady Gaga and her mother began the Born This Way Foundation with a mission to create a kinder and braver world.
-Last year, the Born This Way Foundation teamed up with the National Council for Behavioral Health to bring teen Mental Health First Aid (tMHFA) to the United States to help combat teen suicide.
+Last year, the Born This Way Foundation teamed up with the National Council for Mental Wellbeing to bring teen Mental Health First Aid (tMHFA) to the United States to help combat teen suicide.

 As I sat through one of the first trainings of tMHFA in the nation, I cried.
 To say that I cried is an understatement.
 I bawled.
 There were about 30 of us in the room, and, from the start, my peers began to open up about their own struggles.
 That day, I heard how my classmates had been abused, tossed from home to home, and traumatized throughout life.
 I had never felt less alone.
 In that classroom, I began to realize that everyone has a story that includes pain and struggles.
 And as we learn how to share our stories, we feel less helpless and more empowered.